Golden geometric logo with the letter 'W' in the center, accompanied by the text 'AWARDS 2026' below.

 Honouring a career spent breaking barriers.

-• Chief Constable Sarah Crew, Avon and Somerset Police
+• Highly commended: Chief Constable Sarah Crew, Avon and Somerset Police

 Signatory Recognition